Tips On Removing Carpet and Tack Strip

 Staples And Padding

 Again, for those with hardwood underneath, hopefully your padding is not attached with thousands of staples.
 This will depend on the original installer as some will load a bunch of 'em into the floor.
-To remove staples, needle nose pliers work best.
+To remove staples, needle nose pliers work well.
 It may take time but you should get the hang of removal by not yanking them quickly, but grabbing a piece and twisting in rollover fashion.
 Placing a wide bladed putty knife underneath will protect from dinging floors.
 Should the padding be glued to the existing wood floors, the use of mineral spirits to soften the adhesive will work.

 Often with much older wood floors that were carpeted over, previous owners may have used nails or screws to stop squeaks.
 Yea, I know...pretty disheartening to think someone could actually do this to what was probably a jewel of the house.
 Removing the nails is often too troublesome and causes too much damage.
 If there are far too many, you may want to consider keeping a distressed or antique appearance rather than trying to use a nail set.